GraphQLCollege/fullstack-graphql/chapters/chapter-2.md

   <img src="https://cdn.glitch.com/2bdfb3f8-05ef-4035-a06e-2043962a3a13%2Fremix%402x.png?1513093958726" alt="remix button" aria-label="remix" height="33" />
 </a>

 Once you have remixed this project, you can run any of the scripts in the `queries` folder.
 Try it out by opening the URL of your remixed project.
-After you open it, open its console by clicking "Logs" and then "Console 📟".
+After you open it, open its console by clicking "Logs" and then "Console".
 Run `node queries/1-query.js` to see the output of the first script.

 You have everything you need to start learning GraphQL query syntax.
 Let's start by sending basic queries.